tasmota/docs/Shutter-and-Steppers.md

  - you must use the same combination of stepper drivers and stepper motors.
  - you must use only one stepper motor can work at a time.
  - you cannot use different speeds for different stepper motors.
+ - a maximum of four shutters per device are supported (1 shutters = 1 stepper motor).
+ - a maximum configuration may contain four stepper motors (4 shutters = 4 stepper motor).
 ## SHUTTER1.
 Example configuration:
  - D1: Relay1i  = EN